jfalzoi-thales/qual/src/qual/modules/ssd/readme.md

 The SSD Test deletes all existing RAID configurations prior to drive preparation operations, configures the four (4) internal
 SSDs in a RAID-0 configuration during test initialization, creates a non-bootable partition after RAID volume preparation,
 and create an ext4 filesystem on the RAID partition after creation of the partition.
-The SSD Utilization function consists of invoking the FIO test program.
+The SSD Utilization function consists of invoking the FIO test program and reporting the bandwidth of writing to and reading from the SSD RAID device.

 ##### SSD Application Request:
 The SSDRequest Message is sent by the TE to initiate or halt the SSD application according to the test procedure.

-  - enum RequestTypeT {STOP=0; RUN=1};
+  - enum RequestTypeT {STOP=0; RUN=1; REPORT=2};
   - required RequestTypeT requestType = 1 [default = STOP];

 ##### SSD Application Response: